Zorgonia/GameCentre/Phase2/TEAM.md

 Undo works for checkers, as well as a "draw" button (Alex) Most of the UI elements (Tanvir)
 Unit tests for 2048 (Kevin), checkers (Alex).

+### This list is ordered by team member
+Tanvir Hyder: Designed 2048 game along with Kevin.
+Designed most of the UI.
+Score and Level.
+Designed score board and personal score board along with Jimbo.
+Implemented GameBoard generic class.
+Implemented feature level and xp.
+Kevin Yang: Implemented the 2048 along with Tanvir, and have it be acceptable by interfaces and parent classes.
+Added ability to save/load for 2048.
+Implemented lots of game screens.
+Implemented hashmaps for account info.
+Alex: Along with Jimbo, Implemented Checkers.
+Was responsible for lots of its logic and design, such as design in Checker’s Manager, Gameactivity, Undo.
+Jimbo: Along with Alex, implemented Checkers.
+Was responsible for CheckerBoard and filling in some methods, such as making of the board, autosave.
+Made Scoreboard, parent classes, and interfaces to be acceptable by all games.
+Andries: Made sliding tiles always solvable.
+Implemented unittests for silding tiles.
+Made tile abstract.